Submitted by The Landing at Hawk’s Prairie

 “We consider this to be a small gesture of our immense appreciation for these selfless, modern-day heroes,” said owner Ralph Cimmarusti.
 “In our minds, we can never do enough to thank the brave members of our military for the sacrifices they make to protect and preserve our freedoms,”

-Ralph Cimmarusti and his brother Larry, who currently own and operate the Original Roadhouse Grill restaurants in Oregon and California (and previously owned Tony Roma’s and Burger King restaurants in several states), have a two decade-plus history of staging fundraisers on behalf of the families of law enforcement officers killed in the line of duty.
-They strongly believe it is their responsibility as members of the local community to honor the memories of officers who have made the ultimate sacrifice in protecting our communities.
+Brothers Ralph and Larry Cimmarusti, who currently own and operate the Original Roadhouse Grill restaurants in Oregon and California, have a two decade-plus history of staging fundraisers on behalf of the families of law enforcement officers killed in the line of duty.

-“This event is just our way of recognizing these service men and women, and their families,” said owner Larry Cimmarusti.
-“We owe them so much, so this is just one way to say thank you.”
+“This event is just our way of recognizing these service men and women, and their families, to whom we owe so much,” said Larry Cimmarusti.
+“It’s just one way for us to say ‘thank you.’”

 Located in the heart of the Puget Sound region, Joint Base Lewis-McChord (JBLM) is the Defense Department’s premiere military installation on the West Coast.
 JBLM provides world-class installation support to more than 40,000 active, Guard and Reserve Service members and about 15,000 civilian workers.
 The base supports 60,000 family members who live on and outside the base, and nearly 30,000 military retirees living within 50 miles.